MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

         PubkeyAuthentication yes
         PasswordAuthentication no
         PermitEmptyPasswords yes

+    - PermitRootLogin yes
+    - PubkeyAuthentication yes
+    - PasswordAuthentication no
+    - PermitEmptyPasswords yes

+4. Save and exit the file:
+    - Press `Ctrl + X` to initiate the save process.
+    - Press `Y` to confirm the save.
-    Then press `Ctrl` + `x`, press `Y` to save the modified buffer, and then press `Enter` to write the file.
+    - Press `Enter` to save the modified buffer and exit.

-4. Restart the SSH service to apply the changes:
+5. Restart the SSH service to apply the changes:

     `sudo systemctl restart ssh`